lisovin/scalejs/scalejs-docs/src/documents/template.html.md

 ```

 This is the bootstrapper of your app; it loads the modules and runs the application.
-Modules can be registered and loaded by appending a comma folloed by the module's name to `scalejs!application/main`.
+Modules can be registered and loaded by appending a comma followed by the module's name to `scalejs!application/main`.
 For example, if you add a new module and name it _new_, your would need to change `scalejs!application/main` to `scalejs!application/main,new`

 When adding a new module, you would do so by __right clicking on the app folder__, selecting __Add > New Item__,